Lior539/DragDropCollectionView/README.md

 # DragDropCollectionView
 A UICollectionView which allows for easy drag and drop to reorder cells.
-Mimicks the drag and drop on the iOS when reordering apps (wiggle animation included!)
+Mimicks the drag and drop on the iOS Springboard when reordering apps (wiggle animation included!)

 ![Alt text](/demo.gif)